 - Ending all agricultural subsidies that harm animals and the environment.
 Support climate-friendly and higher-welfare farmers and production systems.
 Help consumers to drive change.

-- Ensuring that trade agreements only allow commercial exchanges that don’t have negative impact on humans, animals and the environment.
+- Ensuring that trade agreements only allow commercial exchanges that don’t have a negative impact on humans, animals and the environment.

 - Ending the trade and consumption of dog and cat meat in Asia to stop the immense cruelty and help eradicate zoonoses and disease transmissions such as rabies and cholera.